Robertfarb/whiteboarding-curriculum/application-materials/resume/crafting-your-bullets.md

 ### Example 2 (Technical)

-## TECHNICAL SKILLS IMPORTANT NOTE:  When writing try not to discuss a feature, but try to let the reader know about the feature and what YOU did to make it happen!
+## TECHNICAL SKILLS IMPORTANT NOTE:  When writing, try not to discuss a feature, but try to let the reader know about the feature and what YOU did to make it happen!

 __Skill to Demonstrate__: Scaling an App